boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Many NETCONF-related features are (being) specified by the IETF, but these features are not widely supported (e.g., YANG-Push {{?RFC8639}}).

-NEW-OPS-REQ-PROFILING:
+NEW-OPS-REQ-GUIDE-AND-PROFILE:
-: Editing a profile document that outlines a set of recommendations for core/key features, along with appropriate justifications, will help foster more implementations that meet operators’ needs.
+: The target application/applicability of a network management approach should be documented (e.g., edit profile documents that outline a set of recommendations for core/key features, along with appropriate justifications, will help foster more implementations that meet operators’ needs).
+This also covers security management aspects of network management.
+Additionaly, consider independent compliance suites to validate functions/features/etc.

+NEW-OPS-REQ-ARCH:
+: Need to promote more arch and framework documents to exemplify the intended use.

 > Examples of such profile documents are the various RFCs that were published by the Behavior Engineering for Hindrance Avoidance (behave) WG {{?BCP127}}.
 > Another approach could be to consider a model similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.